Hinkley Point C nuclear power station: 2010s

+2020s

-In January 2021, the estimated construction cost was revised to £22–23 billion, with expected start date of June 2026.
+In January 2021, the estimated construction cost was revised to £22–23 billion (2015 prices), with expected start date of June 2026.

-In May 2022, another year of delay and further cost rises were announced, bringing the total to an estimated £25–26 billion.
+In May 2022, another year of delay and further cost rises were announced, bringing the total to an estimated £25–26 billion (2015 prices), although "the schedule and cost of electromechanical works and of final testing have not been reviewed".
 In July 2022, EDF warned there was a possibility of further delay to September 2028.

-On 13 September 2022, a construction worker was killed on site, in a traffic incident.
+On 13 September 2022, a construction worker was killed on site, in a crush injury traffic accident.

+In January 2024, EDF presented three scenarios for the works, including when Unit 1 would become operational; with planned installation productivity a 2029 start costing £31 billion (2015 prices, £41.6 billion in 2024 prices), with less favourable installation productivity a 2030 start costing £34 billion (2015 prices, £46.5 billion in 2024 prices) or an unfavourable scenario with 2031 start costing £35 billion (2015 prices, £47.9 billion in 2024 prices).

 Construction work

 Early enabling works started in July 2008, with the construction of a car park for a ground investigation programme.

 In 2012, EDF purchased the site of the Manor of Sydenham near Bridgwater which had previously been used as a factory site by British Cellophane, including the Grade II listed 16th century building.

 In 2014, 400 staff undertook initial preparation and construction work.
 This work included access roads and roundabouts for increased construction traffic, park and ride schemes for the site workers, and a new roundabout for the village of Cannington.
 Further plans include the construction of a sea wall and a jetty for ships to deliver sand, aggregate and cement for concrete production.

 In 2015, the factory site was razed to the ground for construction of temporary accommodation for 1,000 workers.

 Since 2016, the construction site for Hinkley Point C has had its own bus company, Somerset Passenger Solutions (SPS), a joint venture between FirstGroup's The Buses of Somerset division and the Southern National bus company.
 SPS hold a contract to transport construction workers on a number of routes to, from and around the Hinkley Point C site until 2025, using up to 160 buses at the peak of construction.
 In September 2016, the BBC reported that if construction were to start now, the plant could become operational by 2025.

 In March 2017, EDF, after the Office for Nuclear Regulation (ONR) gave approval to start building, the building of the first parts of the plant proper began with a network of tunnels to carry cabling and piping.
 Work was also under way on a jetty to land building materials, a seawall, and accommodation blocks.